Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Auckland, Wellington, and Queenstown.
-Equipment selection depends on whether you're filming kiwi in Northland forests or Hector's dolphins in Akaroa Harbour.
+Gear selection depends on whether you're filming kiwi in Northland forests or Hector's dolphins in Akaroa Harbour.

 Can you film New Zealand wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing kiwi, tuatara, Hector's dolphins, and royal albatross across Stewart Island, Tiritiri Matangi, Banks Peninsula, and Taiaroa Head.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing kiwi, tuatara, Hector's dolphins, and royal albatross across Stewart Island, Tiritiri Matangi, Banks Peninsula, and Taiaroa Head.

 What's the difference between night vision looks?